Superman vs. Magic

 Regardless of the opponent, any battle against Superman requires the right combination of luck, skill, strategy and weaponry.

-For lots more information about Jedi, Superman and related topics, check out the links on the next page.
+For lots more information about Jedi, Superman and related topics, check out the links below.